Cyclic hyperbolicity in CAT(0) cube complexes: Constructing hyperbolic cone-offs

 \begin{definition} A \emph{staircase} is a square complex isomorphic to the subcomplex in $\mathbb{R}^2$ delimited by $[0,a] \times \{0\}$, $\{0\} \times [0,b]$ and some ($\ell^1$-)geodesic $\alpha$ between $(a,0)$ and $(0,b)$ where $a,b \geq 0$.
 Its \emph{corner} refers to the vertex corresponding to $(0,0)$, and its \emph{broken path} as the geodesic corresponding to $\alpha$. \end{definition}

 The next observation will be fundamental in the proof of Theorem~\ref{thm:WhenHyp} below, and is of independent interest.

 \begin{lemma} Let $X$ be a CAT(0) cube complex, $[x,y]$ a geodesic between two vertices $x,y \in X$, and $z \in I(x,y)$ a third vertex.
-Then there exists an isometrically embedded staircase $E \subset X$ such that $z$ is its corner and such that its broken path lies in $[x,y]$. \end{lemma}
+Then there exists an isometrically embedded staircase $E \subset X$ such that $z$ is its corner and such that its broken path is contained in~$[x,y]$. \end{lemma}

-Here, given two vertices $a,b \in X$, $I(a,b)$ refers to the \emph{interval} between $a$ and $b$, i.e. the union of all the geodesics between $a$ and $b$.
+Here, given two vertices $a,b \in X$, $I(a,b)$ refers to the \emph{interval} between $a$ and $b$, i.e.\ the union of all the geodesics between $a$ and $b$.

 \begin{proof}[Proof of Lemma~\ref{lem:Interval}.]
 Let $D \to X$ be a disc diagram of minimal area bounded by the cycle of subcomplexes $I(x,z) \cup I(z,y) \cup \gamma$.
 Because a hyperplane in $X$ cannot cross twice a geodesic, necessarily no two dual curves in $D$ are sent to the same hyperplane in $X$.
 It follows from Proposition~\ref{prop:DiscEmbedding} that $D \to X$ is an isometric embedding.
 From now on, we identify $D$ with its image in $X$.
 The boundary of $D$ is the concatenation of a subsegment $[x',y'] \subset \gamma$, a geodesic $[y',z]$, and a geodesic $[z,x']$.
 According to Proposition~\ref{prop:DiscDiag}, no two dual curves in $D$ crossing $[z,x']$ (resp. $[z,y']$) are transverse and no dual curve crosses both $[z,x']$ and $[z,y']$.
 As a consequence, $D$ is a CAT(0) cube complex on its own right (otherwise, it would contain three squares intersecting cyclically, and so three pairwise intersecting dual curves, two of them having to intersect $[z,x']$ or $[z,y']$) and the geodesics $[z,x']$, $[z,y']$ are convex in $D$ (otherwise, $D$ would contain a square having two consecutive sides on $[z,x']$ or on $[z,y']$, producing two intersecting dual curves both crossing $[z,x']$ or both crossing $[z,y']$).
 Notice that a vertex in $D$ is uniquely determined by its projections onto $[z,x']$ and $[z,y']$.
 Indeed, two distinct vertices $p,q \in D$ must be separated by a hyperplane, and such a hyperplane must cross either $[z,x']$ or $[z,y']$ and so it has to separate the projections of $p,q$ onto $[z,x']$ or onto $[z,y']$.
 Therefore, we get an isometric embedding